Preview agent-built web pages with HTML View

 Shannon can now write a web page as ordinary workspace files and show it running live in a sandboxed preview, so asking for a tweak is a small edit instead of a full rebuild.

-Shannon can now build a web page, or a small app, the same way it builds anything else in your
+Shannon can now build a web page, or a small app, the same way it builds anything else in

-next to the editor loads the running page in a sandboxed frame, on its own subdomain, so you see
+preview pane next to the editor loads the running page in a sandboxed frame, on its own

-the button, the layout, the game, actually working before you say a word about it.
+subdomain, so you see the button, the layout, the game, actually working before you say a

-Because the page lives in the workspace as real files instead of being generated fresh on every request, asking Shannon to “make the button green” or “fix the header” is a small edit to the file that’s already there, not a full rewrite of the whole page.
+Because the page lives in the workspace as real files instead of being generated fresh on every request, asking Shannon to “make the button green” or “fix the header” is a small edit to the file that’s there, not a full rewrite of the whole page.
 This is Files form the foundation applied to a browser tab: the agent’s output isn’t a description of a page, it’s the page, sitting in your files exactly like everything else it writes.

 Under a request like “build a small game as a web page,” Shannon writes separate, readable files rather than one wall of inlined markup, and each one shows up in your file tree with the right icon and type.
 When you come back and ask for a change, it opens the file that needs it and edits it, the same way it edits any document.
 There’s no separate “regenerate the page” action, because there’s nothing to regenerate.
 There’s just a file, and a change to it.